 Chester Law Firm: Dedicated to Your Recovery

-The car accident lawyers at Chester Law Group want to help you recover the compensation you deserve.
+A car accident lawyer in Columbus, OH at Chester Law Group wants to help you recover the compensation you deserve.
 Columbus is the capital of Ohio: as a result, a great number of people commute into and out of the city on a daily basis for work and for leisure.
 These commuters must often share crowded roads with residents who call Columbus home.
 All of these individuals sharing the same roadways results in an increased risk of car accidents.
 Did you know that in 2014, according to the Ohio Department of Public Safety:

 - There were over 22,000 car crashes in Columbus alone?

 - As a result, there were 50 people killed and over 7,500 injured?